Stryder91/ktr-msc-ls1/README.md

 2. Create a private repository named ktr-msc-ls1
 3. Give the rights to this deposit to the login you were given when you made contact

+> Process

+Creation of the venv environment for back-end Python.

 ## Step 2

 Create a “profile” interface allowing the user of your application to save his own information, in the following